The History of the BRCIC

 The 1970’s: The Beginnings

-The Baton Rouge Crisis Intervention Center (BRCIC) began on the campus of LSU in 1970 as a student organization.
-This group provided a crisis helpline, known locally as THE PHONE, where students could call to receive emotional support through stressful or traumatic situations.
+The Baton Rouge Crisis Intervention Center (BRCIC) began on the campus of LSU in 1970.
+During the 1969-1970 academic year there were 6 student suicides on campus.
+As a response to these traumatic losses, a group of students established a crisis helpline, known locally as “The Phone”, where students could call to receive emotional support through stressful or traumatic situations.

 The 1980’s: Growth and Evolution

-The model, known as the LOSS (Local Outreach to Suicide Survivors) Team, was later outlined in textbooks and research and received recognition by various academic groups and trade journals throughout the United States and Europe.
+Under the direction of Dr.Campbell, the first Postvention program was developed in Baton Rouge in 1998.
+Postvention was a way to reach out to those who had recently experienced loss of a friend or loved one.
+The model, known as the LOSS (Local Outreach to Suicide Survivors) Team, was later outlined in college textbooks and was recognized by various academic groups and trade journals throughout the United States and Europe.

 The Online Emotional Support Model